Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Methods

 \subsection{Model Training}

-Medication recommendation is essentially a multi-label binary classification task.
-Therefore, we use the binary cross-entropy loss function \( L_{bce} \) and the multi-label margin loss function \( L_{multi} \).
-Additionally, due to the specific nature of drug recommendation, we use the drug DDI loss function \( L_{ddi} \) \cite{molerec}, which calculates the probability of DDI occurrence by identifying drug pairs with potential DDI risk in the drug combination.
-The definitions of the three loss functions are as follows:
+Medication recommendation can be framed as a multi-label binary classification task.
+Thus, we use the binary cross-entropy loss function \( L_{bce} \) and the multi-label margin loss function \( L_{multi} \).
+Additionally, given the unique nature of medication recommendation, we use the medication DDI loss function \( L_{ddi} \) \citep{molerec}, which calculates the probability of DDI occurrence by identifying medication pairs with potential DDI risk in the medication combination.
+The definitions of the three loss functions can be defined as:

-where \(m_i\) represents the true value of the \(i\)th medication during the current visit, while \(\hat{m}_i\) represents the model's predicted value for the \(i\)th medication, both of which are binary variables.
+where \(m_i\) represents the true value of the \(i\text{-th}\) medication during the current visit, while \(\hat{m}_i\) represents the model's predicted value for the \(i\text{-th}\) medication, which are both binary variables.

-Although DDI indicates the potential risk of drug combinations, considering medical practice, certain adverse reactions are acceptable.
-Pursuing the lowest DDI rate without considering efficacy does not lead to the best drug combination.
-Therefore, we must set a threshold for DDI; if this threshold is exceeded, the weight of DDI increases.
-When using the composite loss function, we adopt the same research methodology as before \cite{molerec} to balance the accuracy and safety of the drug combinations.
+Although DDI reflects the potential risk of medication combinations, from a clinical perspective, certain adverse reactions are acceptable.
+Pursuing the lowest DDI rate without considering efficacy may not result in the optimal medication combination.
+Therefore, we must set a threshold for DDI; if this threshold is surpassed, the weight assigned to DDI increases.
+When using the composite loss function, we adopt the same research methodology as before \citep{molerec, loss_balance} to achieve a balance between the accuracy and safety of the medication combinations.

 where $\beta$ is hyperparameters, and the controllable factor $\alpha$ is relative to DDI rate, $\phi \in (0,1)$ is a DDI acceptance rate, $\rho$ is the current DDI rate and $\tau$ is a hyper-parameter.